 The question’s level of difficulty is inappropriate (LOD = 1 too easy; LOD = 5 too hard).

 The question is a direct look-up.
+For open-reference questions, if the question stem provides the reference title and/or number and the correct answer requires no understanding, application, analysis, or problem solving, but simply requires the ability to find the information in the reference, then the question is likely a direct look-up.
 See NUREG-1021, ES-602 Attachment 1 for additional guidance.

 The question has no correct answer or more than one correct answer.
 Short-answer questions must contain objective scoring, with clear guidance on granting partial and full credit.